wdahman/clarity/apps/website/components/date-picker/README.md

 <ClrRow>
 <ClrCol>
 <p>Use a Date Picker to select a date when a user needs to understand the date in context with other possible dates.
 Date choices are influenced by day of the week, or week within a month.
 It is paired with a text input so that it can send a formatted date value to the input.
 A Date Picker is also helpful when the formatting of the date is important.</p>
-<p>Date Pickers aren’t helpful when the date is a known value like a birthdate.
+<p>Date Pickers aren’t helpful when the date is a known value like a birthday.
 A user will likely want to type that value in versus hunting for it in a Date Picker.
 In cases where space is limited, it may be a good idea to omit the Date Picker.</p>
 </ClrCol>
 <ClrCol>
 <DocInset class="custom-block">